Human Rights and Alternatives to Criminalization

 - Alternative justice system strategies: Strategies that provide alternatives to prosecution and incarceration and offer reentry planning for individuals show an increase in the likelihood that people will connect to permanent housing and employment.
 This solution includes the use of specialty courts, citation dismissal programs, holistic public defenders offices, and reentry programs.

-- Housing is a human right, and remembering that keeps stakeholders focused on helping people who experience homelessness achieve permanent housing, rather than on services that—may be well-intentioned but—do not ultimately help people exit homelessness into housing stability.
+- Housing is a human necessity, and remembering that keeps stakeholders focused on helping people who experience homelessness achieve permanent housing, rather than on services that - while they may be well-intentioned - do not ultimately help people exit homelessness into housing stability.
 Permanent housing is the primary solution to preventing and ending homelessness and the overarching strategy of Opening Doors: Federal Strategic Plan to Prevent and End Homelessness.

-- Human rights put people first.
+- Respect and individual attention are essential.
 Good strategies start from understanding the unique needs of individuals, families, youth, and Veterans.
-A human rights approach keeps people and their needs at the forefront of our work.
+A perspective that promotes, protects and respects human rights keeps individuals and their needs at the forefront of our work.

 - Homelessness has a human cost.
 Yes, ending homelessness is cost-effective for the taxpayer (doing nothing can actually costs taxpayers more money).
-But dollars are not the only cost of homelessness; humans experience homelessness at a horrific expense to the health and well-being of themselves and their communities.
-When we make the case that safe and stable housing is a human right, our cause is strengthened.
+But dollars are not the only cost of homelessness; humans experience homelessness at a horrific expense to their health and well-being and that of their communities.
 We can tap into the passions, relationships, and experiences that cut across sectors--and budget sheets--to create new partnerships and solutions.

 Above all else, we’ve learned that person-centered community engagement must be a centerpiece in any effort to end homelessness.
 Whether engaged as people who have experienced homelessness, outreach workers, law enforcement, volunteers, funders, service providers, business leaders, or members of a faith group, when the larger community is informed and working together, people get connected to safe, stable housing.
 This type of collaboration can make a difference for communities as they address challenges with encampments, homelessness, people experiencing crisis, and develop a thriving downtown that welcomes everyone.

-Since Searching Out Solutions was released, USICH has convened conversations with community and Federal partners to further discover and encourage effective solutions to enhance human rights and eliminate the criminalization of homelessness.
+Since Searching Out Solutions was released, USICH has convened conversations with community and Federal partners to further discover and encourage effective solutions to eliminate the criminalization of homelessness and promote human rights.
 More information is available in the menu below.
 Finding alternatives to criminalization is a tough job and it is important to learn from community successes.
 We want to hear from you when your community is implementing creative and effective alternatives that end homelessness and save lives.

 Research and Reports